 Any eBay sale marked as "Best Offer Accepted" (as no actual sale price is given)

 Facebook Market or Craigslist sales (as no actual sale price is given)

 Website photos courtesy of pinballphotos.com

 One of the first things people want to know when they consider buying a pinball machine is "Is this a good price?"
 And pinball owners always want to know "What's my pinball worth?"

 The bottom line is that pinballs are expensive and getting pricier.
 It's trite to say, but your pinball machine is worth as much as someone else will pay for it.
 BUT it's nice to know the market.
 It's nice to have a starting point - an idea of worth and value.

 Ebay only data website price guides are nice but the market has many other sites selling pinball machines including dozens of online auction sites.
 Printed guides are expensive and out of date by the time they are published.
-Our price guide is free and based on both online auction sites and "brick-and-mortar" verified sales with links to the actual past sale with pictures!
+Our price guide is free and based on Pinside.com, eBay, and both online auction sites and "brick-and-mortar" verified sales with links to the actual past sale with pictures!

 Where do we get our data?
 We only include pinball sales that are judged to be verified.
-More than 1/2 of our 2019 database is from Pinside.com sales.
+More than 70% of our 2022 database is from Pinside.com sales.
 Ebay is also a good source for verified sales because lots of data are captured at the time of purchase including price, seller name, and seller location.
 "Best Offer Accepted" sales are NOT included, as there is no way to confirm actual sales price.